Stubberson/Map-Game/README.md

 # Mag Guessing Game
 A school project for a programming course.
+A game programmed with Python and the PyQT GUI toolkit.

 ## Description of the project
 The game has two modes, a game mode where the player can guess a European country from a map highlighted by the country’s flag, and an interactive map which gives the player information about a country when the country is selected.